-Justice Department seeking to question Pence in Jan.
-6 investigation
+Justice Department Seeking to Question Pence in Jan.
+6 Investigation

 He went on: “So I hope Mike has the courage to do what he has to do.
 And I hope he doesn’t listen to the RINOs and the stupid people that he’s listening to.”

 A short time later, Trump’s supporters marched to the Capitol, where Pence was.
-Hundreds of them stormed the building, smashing windows and barreling through doors, forcing Pence to flee the Capitol and take refuge on a loading dock.
+Hundreds of them stormed the building, smashing windows and barreling through doors, forcing Pence, his wife and his daughter to flee his office in the Capitol and take refuge on a loading dock underground.
+He stayed there and made calls to senior officials to try to get the situation under control, as Trump watched the coverage of the riot on television at the White House.

 Pence wrote about the experience in his book and has since described his anger that Trump was “reckless” and “endangered” Pence and his family.